erreobi/uktaxincome/README.md

 It is my first example of web assembly.
 I decided to create a simple page that calculates your uk tax income ...

-# How to compile Compile
+# How to compile and run it

 ``` bash
 emcc ukTaxCalculator.c  -o output/ukTaxCalculator.js
 ```

+Then, please run a local webserver.
+(I use "GOLive" in VCode, but can use a python web server ... you cn find it below).

+Finally, load the pages/UKTaxCalculator.html page on your browser.

 ## examples
 emcc helloworld.c -o hello.html